Top Tips for Visiting Santa’s Wonderland at Wayville 2023

 We love how it was set up – spaced-out to perfection

-To be honest, I was a little apprehensive about going as I was concerned about social distancing measures, with everything going on in that sense at the moment.
-But I was pleasantly surprised, and once we stepped in those worries disappeared.
 With Santa’s Wonderland being located in the roomy Jubilee Pavilion, this has allowed for all activities and rides to be well spaced-out from each other.
+There’s very few queues for the activities and rides!

 Strict capacity limits also apply.
 So, even though you can book your tickets at the door, it’s highly recommended to book online as to not miss out.